janeliu-slac/rocky9_ioc_migration/README.rst

 Running the Tests
 -----------------

-Each top 15 common IOC should be tested on the new development server before being tested with hardware.
+Each top 15 common IOC should be tested on the new development server before it's tested with hardware.
 Test IOCs already exist for most of the top 15 and are located in the IOC's ``children`` folder.